ricardo-fonseca/zpic/docs/start/compile/index.md

 ### Windows (Windows Subsystem for Linux)

+The Microsoft Visual C++ compiler (MSVC) does not support the required C99 features (in particular the Complex type support which is crucial for the spectral versions of ZPIC) and so it cannot be used.
+If you plan to use only the C versions of ZPIC then installing `gcc` from [MinGW-w64](https://www.mingw-w64.org) or some other source is sufficient.
+Running the Python versions, however, is a little more complicated because of incompatibilities between the required compilers and standard Windows python binaries.

 The recommended way of compiling ZPIC on Windows systems is using the Windows Subsystem for Linux (WSL).
 This will install a Linux OS (usually Ubuntu) that is run alongside your normal Windows applications, and that you will use for compiling/running ZPIC.

 You can find detailed instructions [here](win64).